maddie35/TakeHome/Phase1Audit.md

 ### What happens to users who land on the old URLs

-- For merges, keep the URL of the more visited page and 301 the other to it.
+- For merged pages, keep the URL of the more visited page and redirect the other to it.
-- For merged sections, redirect to the anchor rather than the top of the page, so users land on the content they came for.
+- For merged sections, redirect to the new section anchor so users land on the content they came for.
-- Note renames and merges on the destination pages for roughly a month, since a redirect preserves traffic but not context.
+- Note renames and merges on the destination pages for roughly a month.

 **Open question:** the Building custom connectors landing page may not survive as a page.
-Once transport, protocol features, and technical specifications move to Reference and testing becomes its own page, what remains is a link list.
+Once transport, protocol features, and technical specifications move to Reference and testing becomes its own page, only a list of links may remain.
 Resolving this needs the full page inventory.

 ---